 - Emotional manipulators are emotionally immature.
 No matter the age, they keep demonstrating childish behavior from time to time, such as throwing tantrums when things aren’t going their way, and getting angry or upset when someone doesn’t do what they want.

 - Because of their emotional immaturity, manipulators are not very considerate when they speak.
 They’ll often say hurtful things, blatantly criticize, make fun of someone, or ridicule them without being mindful of how the other person would feel upon hearing such things.

 - One of the strongest psychological tactics emotional manipulators use is Intermittent Reinforcement, which is basically rewarding the other person on a random basis.
 These randomly dispersed rewards from the manipulator may include attention, appreciation, expressions of love, sex, gifts, surprises, etc. but all of them are very unpredictable.

 On other occasions, the manipulator will distance themselves and withdraw from the loving and generous behavior, leaving the victim confused with all this fluctuation, leading to an emotional roller coaster.

 The victim never knows for sure when the manipulator is pleased with them, and when they’re displeased.
 This creates a sense of constant anxiety and uncertainty in the relationship, and a fear of losing him/her (the manipulator).

 The manipulator also uses this tactic to subtly program the other person according to their liking.
-As for example, rewarding them when they do something the manipulator wants, and withdrawing from them when the other person doesn’t exactly do what he/she wants.
+For example, rewarding them when they do something the manipulator wants and withdrawing from them when the other person doesn’t exactly do what he/she wants.